Snusmumr1ken/WebChat/README.md

 #### UI
 Honestly, I am absolutely bad at building UIs.
 Even this pretty small application was not adapted for mobile devices.
-So, it took me some time to make a responsive UI based on DOM and MVC.
+So, it took me some time to make a responsive UI with DOM.

-At first, I wanted to use `bootstrap`, but, imho, it's overkill for such small things.
+Official example uses `bootstrap`, `stomp`, and `jsocks`, but, imho, it's an overkill for such small things.
-Also, it would be easy not to use `jquery`, but I found it really convenient.
+Also, it would be easy not to use `jquery`, but I find it's selectors really convenient.

 <img src="name-request.png" alt="name request screenshot" width="500"/>
 <img src="actuall-chat.png" alt="chat screenshot" width="500"/>

 #### Client
-Client logic is based on JS, STOMP (higher level of abstraction for web sockets), and SockJS for easy work with WebSocket-like objects.
+Client logic is written in JS and jQuery.

-When user writes his name and enters chat, stompClient is being initialized and listener for messages from other users is established.
+When user writes their name and enters chat, [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) is being initialized and listener for messages from other users is established.

 #### Backend
 Backend is pretty simple here.
 Everything is handled by Spring.
-I have controller wich takes users' messages and it resends messages for each active client.
+I have a SocketHandler wich takes users' messages and resends messages for each active `WebSocketSession`.

+I also used SQLite as a repository.
+It contains all sent messages.

 ### Hosting
 For hosting, I rent a basic server with Ubuntu from DigitalOcean.